djdownes/nxtSeqCat/README.md

 # nxtSeqCat
-Concatenation of multilane output of an Illumina NextSeq
+Concatenation of multilane fastq file output of an Illumina NextSeq run